 5. Szeroka Street, Kazimierz

 Szeroka is the heart of the old Jewish district.
 This atmospheric cobblestone street looks like a Square with old synagogues and majestic houses from the 16th, 17th and 18th centuries.
 Entering Szeroka from the side of Miodowa Street, you have a rare opportunity to go back in time.
 Old shutters, displays and signboards, where you can read the names of their former owners.
-For example, I recommend you taking photos of the facade Of the restaurant „Dawno Temu na Kazimierzu” which can be translated as “Once upon a time in Kazimierz” and of a really instagrammable facade of the restaurant „Ariel”, which both look beautiful on pictures.
+For example, I recommend you take photos of the facade Of the restaurant „Dawno Temu na Kazimierzu” which can be translated as “Once upon a time in Kazimierz” and of a really instagrammable facade of the restaurant „Ariel”, which both look beautiful on pictures.

 6. Small Market Square

-Small Square has its own charming atmosphere and the cutest historic buildings around including the Jesuit Monastery (green building), the backs of St. Barbara’s Church (orangey-red building) and St. Mary's Church.
-It has a rich trading history dating back to the Middle Ages - it was planned as an auxiliary marketplace to the Main Market Square - meat and fish was traded here many, many years ago.
+Small Square has its own charming atmosphere and the cutest historic buildings around including the Jesuit Monastery (green building), the backs of St. Barbara’s Church (orangey-red building) and St. Mary’s Church.
+It has a rich trading history dating back to the Middle Ages – it was planned as an auxiliary marketplace to the Main Market Square – meat and fish were traded here many, many years ago.
 Today the square is decorated with lanterns, benches and a beautiful fountain.
 So you can take a lot of beautiful photos from different corners of this square!

 7. Collegium Maius